-A co-management agreement shall be signed between the SICAV, the Management Company, the Depositary, the Administrator and the Investment Manager in order to define each of the parties' rights and obligations.
+A co-management agreement shall be signed between the SICAV, the Management Company, the Depositary, the Administrator and the Investment Managers in order to define each of the parties' rights and obligations.
 The Board of Directors of the SICAV may decide at any time and without notice to terminate the co-management arrangement.

 Shareholders may at all times contact the registered office of the SICAV to be informed of the percentage of assets which are co-managed and of the entities with which there is such a co-management arrangement at the time of their request.
-Annual and half-yearly reports shall state the co-managed Assets' composition and percentages.
+Anr percentages. nual and half-yearly re eports shall state the co-managed Assets ' composition and 0.4